manjaroman2/zwickelabgleich/README.md

 * Data needs to be delimited by ","

 Todo:
-* Fix fehlergeraden when M<0
+* Care for units in csv

 Improvements:
-* Take into account decimal places
+* consistent decimal places formatting
-* Use gradient descent to get more accurate vline position